ahlstromcj/seq66/README.md

         *   Finalized the scale-finder code (Ctrl-K in the pattern editor's piano roll.)
         *   Updated libtool support, now seq66cli is under 200K in size.
+        *   Removed QtWidget directory from qclocklayout #includes for issue
+            #54
     *   Version 0.95.0:
         *   Updated almost all settings to use "name = variable" convention to improve readability.
 This will change the format of config-files